thedwncmpy/ns-cli/README.md

 ## Guardrails

-- `upload`/`download` require `.md`
+- `upload`, `download`, and `delete` require `.md`
-- Target file must be inside configured `notes_root`
+- Target paths must be inside configured `notes_root`
-- Mapping must exist for the first-level directory
+- Mapping must exist for the first-level directory when the file is not at the root of `notes_root`
+- Root-level files are allowed without a mapping
-- Exact title + mapped relation query only
+- Mapped files use exact title plus mapped relation queries
+- Root-level files use exact title-only queries
 - Ambiguous matches fail hard

+## Current Behavior Notes

+- `upload-all` and `upload-sync` currently behave the same: both upload Markdown files under the current directory recursively.
+- `download-sync` works from local file discovery and does not discover remote-only pages.
+- When `upload` finds a single matching page, it archives that page and creates a new one instead of patching blocks in place.
+- Downloaded Markdown is body-only; page properties and icon metadata are stored in `.notion-cli/pages/...json` sidecars.
+- `download-all` run from `notes_root` can place unmatched pages at the root when no directory mapping applies, and fails per page if multiple mappings fit.

 ## Shell Completion

-For zsh, load completion in your shell startup:
+Load completion in your shell startup:

 ```bash
 eval "$(ns completion zsh)"